derekcecillewis/amp.dev/.github/ISSUE_TEMPLATE/tool.md

 * Tools page URL: https://amp.dev/documentation/tools

-If you chose "Tools" above,If you chose "Supported Platforms" above, please provide link(s) to your documentation page(s) on your domain.
+If you chose "Supported Platforms" above, please provide link(s) to your documentation page(s) on your domain.
 For ads, the configuration page located in the `ads` folder of the `amphtml` repository.